lingyun-wu/Path-Planning-Project/README.md

 * lane change left (LCL)
 * lane change right (LCR).

 The initial state is keep lane.
+The "KL" state is always followed by "KL", "PLCL", or "PLCR"; The "PLCL" ("PLCR") is always followed by "KL", "PLCL" ("PLCR"), or "LCL" ("LCR"); The "LCL" ("LCR") is always followed by "KL".

-### Next State
+### Path Generation
 For each state, the program can generate different target end point for the car and then compare them to find the best path.
+* In the "KL" state, if there is no vehicle in front of the ego car, it would follow a target speed of 21 m/s; otherwise, it would follow the front car as the same speed.
-"KL" state follows the target speed or the front car's speed in the current lane; "PLCL" ("PLCR") state is making the car prepare for left (right) lane change; "LCL" ("LCR") means the car is trying to change to the left (right) lane.
-The result speed of each potential next state is generated for comparison.
+* In the "PLCL" ("PLCR") state, the program checks nearby cars in the left (right) lane to see if there is any enough space for the ego car to change the lane.
+* In the "LCL" ("LCR") state, the ego car would follow the lane change trajectory until it goes to the center of the target lane.

+Each state generates an predicted speed after a 2 seconds time window.
 The state with fastest speed would be chosen as the next state.

 ### Jerk Minimizing Trajectory